Engin-Boot/pong-stage-muskan01/Stage0/Ball-move.md

   When - racket 1 hit the ball

-  Then - ball goes towards right which activates player-action
+  Then - ball goes towards right with speed of 0.5m/sec
+         which activates player-action

 ### Scenario: racket 2 hit the ball